 Talk to your mortgage lender about changing the repayment options you’ve agreed.
-For example, you could ask to take another payment holiday.
+For example, you could ask whether you might be eligible to take another payment holiday.

 However, this could impact your credit report so make sure you understand the implications before you make a decision.

 Make sure you’ve claimed everything you’re entitled to

 If you’re worried about cashflow, have a look at what you’re spending and what income you have coming in.

 Look at how to cut your household bills, such as switching providers for your gas, electricity or mobile phone contracts.

 If you are worried you are going to miss payments or are already in arrears

 Your mortgage is a priority debt.
 This means the consequences of not paying it are more serious than other debts.
 If your income drop means you are unlikely to be able to meet payments, it’s important that you talk to your lender as soon as you possibly can.